 The “Gut Reaction” Part of the Brain

-The "gut reaction," part of the brain alarms you of the ill-at-ease feelings and stress people feel about difficult decisions, ideas, places, and people.
+The “gut reaction” part of the brain alarms you of the ill-at-ease feelings and stress people feel about difficult decisions, ideas, places, and people.
 UCLA researchers believe the lack of activity in the anterior insula causes the elderly not to notice behaviors or signals with scams.
 Yet, younger people have no problem picking up on these red flags.
-Also, this study adds to published data by University of Iowa researchers in August of 2012.
+Also, this study adds to published data by University of Iowa researchers in August 2012.

 - This study compared the ability to categorize information that was misleading in people that were elderly or who had damage from injuries to the Ventromedial prefrontal cortex (vmPFC).

 - This organ is a softball-sized section of the brain.
 And it remains located above the eyes and controls emotions and behaviors.
 And these are related to the ability to feel doubt and skepticism.
 Plus, it is related to your impulse control.

 The study showed 18 patients had damage to their vmPFC, and 21 patients suffered brain injury symptoms but had good vmPFCs when compared to 21 patients with healthy brains.
 The analysts showed brain study patients advertisements deemed misleading by the Federal Trade Commission.